Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

 {
     public override void OnNetworkSpawn()
     {
-        if (!IsServer && IsOwner) //Only send an RPC to the server on the client that owns the NetworkObject that owns this NetworkBehaviour instance
+        if (!IsServer && IsOwner) //Only send an RPC to the server from the client that owns the NetworkObject of this NetworkBehaviour instance
         {
             TestServerRpc(0, NetworkObjectId);
         }